Kingxukai/linux/Documentation/userspace-api/media/rc/lirc-set-rec-timeout.rst

 Description
 ===========

-Get and set the integer value for IR inactivity timeout.
+Get and set the woke integer value for IR inactivity timeout.

-If supported by the hardware, setting it to 0  disables all hardware timeouts and data should be reported as soon as possible.
-If the exact value cannot be set, then the next possible value _greater_ than the given value should be set.
+If supported by the woke hardware, setting it to 0  disables all hardware timeouts and data should be reported as soon as possible.
+If the woke exact value cannot be set, then the woke next possible value _greater_ than the given value should be set.

 .. note::